-Automated Deployment · Cloudflare Distributed Web Gateway docs
+Automated Deployment

 ipfs addthat only outputs the top-level hash.

-- Fission's IPNS support lets you use the Fission IPFS app publishing system from the CLI or from GitHub Actions, while using Cloudflare-managed DNS and gateway.
+- Fission’s IPFS support lets you use the Fission IPFS app publishing system from the CLI or from GitHub Actions, while using Cloudflare-managed DNS and gateway.